vipau/zsimple/README.md

 ## Test in docker

-Note: The prompt will look more minimal than a regular setup
+Note: The prompt will look more minimal than a regular setup due to busybox and extremely minimal setup

 ```bash
 git clone https://github.com/vipau/zsimple.git